Cilantro-Lime Pork Chops Recipe

 - 1. In a small bowl, combine the first six ingredients.
 Set aside 1 tablespoon marinade; cover and refrigerate in a small bowl.
 Pour remaining marinade into a large resealable plastic bag; add pork chops.
 Seal bag and turn to coat; refrigerate for 20 minutes.

 - 2. Drain and discard marinade from pork.
-In a large skillet over medium heat, cook chops in oil for 8-10 minutes on each side or until a meat thermometer reads 160°.
+In a large skillet over medium heat, cook chops in oil for 8-10 minutes on each side or until a thermometer reads 160°.
 Remove and keep warm.

 - 3. In a small bowl, combine cornstarch and reserved marinade until smooth.
 Stir in the broth, orange juice and honey; add to skillet.
 Bring to a boil; cook and stir for 1-2 minutes or just until thickened.
 Stir in cilantro.
 Add pork chops; heat through.
 Yield: 6 servings.